Abdul Mannan Bhuiyan: Political career

 Bhuiyan left NAP and became general secretary of United People's Party (UPP) in 1978.
 Later on request of the then president Ziaur Rahman he joined Bangladesh Nationalist Party in 1980.
 Zia nominated Bhuiyan as the convener of Jatiyatabadi Krishak Dal.
 He also became the agriculture secretary of BNP central committee.
 Mannan Bhuiyan was also an organiser of the movement against autocratic Ershad.
 He acted as the Bangladesh Nationalist Party joint secretary for eight and a half years since 1988.

-Bhuiyan was appointed as state minister for Labour and Manpower in 1991 and then as a cabinet minister given the charge of food and agriculture.
+Bhuiyan was appointed as state minister for labour and manpower in 1991 and then as a cabinet minister given the charge of food and agriculture.

 On 26 June 1996, Khaleda Zia nominated Bhuiyan as the secretary general of the party.
 His foremost task was to reorganise the party, which he successfully carried out.
 Bhuiyan was the longest serving secretary general of Bangladesh Nationalist Party for 11 years.

 Bhuiyan faced the toughest time during his secretary general tenure in Bangladesh Nationalist Party as the hardliners and anti-liberation elements within and outside the party strongly opposed a communist leader's becoming Bangladesh Nationalist Party's second man.
-He was Member of parliament for 15 years and served as Bangladesh Nationalist Party's longest serving secretary general.
+He was a member of parliament for 15 years and served as Bangladesh Nationalist Party's longest serving secretary general.
 He was secretary general for 11 years before expelled by Khaleda Zia in September 2007.
-He served as Labor and Manpower minister (1991–2005) and the LGRD and Cooperatives minister (2001–2006) of the BNP-led government.
-He was a member of the Jatiya Sangshad at seat number 199, and local government of Narsingdi (3).
-He was elected Member of Parliament four times back to back since the 5th Jatiya Sangsad in 1991.
+He served as labor and manpower minister (1991–1995) and the LGRD and cooperatives minister (2001–2006) of the BNP-led government.
+He was a member of the Jatiya Sangshad at seat number 199, and local government of Narsingdi-3.
+He was elected member of parliament four times back to back since the 5th Jatiya Sangsad in 1991.

 Expelled from secretary role

-BNP Chairperson Khaleda Zia had expelled Bhuiyan and Joint general secretary Ashraf Hossain from their respective posts in September 2007.
+BNP Chairperson Khaleda Zia had expelled Bhuiyan and joint general secretary Ashraf Hossain from their respective posts in September 2007.
 Khandaker Delwar Hossain replaced Bhuiyan's position.

 Personal life and death

-Bhuiyan was married to Mariam Begum (1948-2021), a former principal of Dhaka College.
+Bhuiyan was married to Mariam Begum (1948–2021), a former professor of English and principal of Dhaka College.
 Together they had two sons, Bhuiyan Anindya Mohaimen Rajon and Bhuiyan Nandito Nahiyan Swajon.